rgurlek/rgurlek.github.io/_teaching/apps/2026-05-29-bus-324-statistics-applet.md

 * **Developing Structural Data Empathy:** Rather than treating data as abstract number grids, the application contextualizes every record within an ongoing business narrative, training students to see the operational realities behind corporate numbers.
 * **Encouraging Critical Inquiry:** The applet moves students past the simple calculation phase (*"What formula do I type?"*) and pushes them into critical evaluation (*"What does this statistical distribution actually imply about our operational capacity?"*).
+* **Bridging Theory and Practice:** By working with realistic, story-driven scenarios, students gain a clear glimpse into how data science tools and concepts are actually applied to solve complex problems in real-world business settings.

 ---